 Duolingo’s looks to accomplish is to help the user learn a language by mimicking real-life scenarios.
 For example, some lessons will focus on ordering food at a restaurant because this is a situation a user would likely find themselves in.
 Duolingo has been described as beginner-friendly because they keep a dual language translation during many of their languages.

-Competitors like Rosetta Stone are much quicker to force the user to translate the second language on their own.
+Competitors like Rosetta Stone are much quicker to force the user to translate the second language independently.
 Many users have found Duolingo’s style of learning to be quicker and simpler but less immersive.
-The fact that you can use your native language as a crutch may hinder some overall development for users.
+You can use your native language as a crutch may hinder some overall development for users.

 Duolingo also offers some flexibility to fit different types of learning styles.
 For those looking for a more explicit learning experience, Duolingo does offer tips and tricks that provide explanation mid-lesson.
 Personalization of language learning is a goal for Duolingo.
 Their modern, crowdsourced learning platform is used to personalize learning for all of their 300+ million visitors.
 They boast a machine learning Algorithm that will pair a user with their proper level of learning.
 It is also important to note that Duolingo offers many different levels within their lesson plans.
 It would likely take years for a user to complete every level within a language from start to finish.